tristanpoland/ShipHelm/README.md

 # Shiphelm

-Shiphelm is a Python library for interacting with Docker containers more easily.
+Shiphelm is a Python library for interacting with containers more easily.
 With Shiphelm, you can:

 - Get a list of all running containers
 - Get usage statistics and used ports for a given container by ID
 - Search containers by name or ID
 - Change the open ports of a container
 - Run new containers
+- Work with Docker, Kubernetes
+- Use Kubernetes clusters and Docker Swarm

 ## Installation